- Home

 Second, experimenting without delay, even with simple use cases, to find the right way of integrating AI into our activity, the tasks performed by our staffs.
 In my view, it should be done so as to mostly support them, leading to an “augmented agent” rather than a “substituted agent” vision of its impact on staff contribution.
 Indeed, we can expect AI to significantly reshape the patterns of human-machine interactions.
 Finding the right combinations will encourage the adoption of the new tools, by winning the buy-in of users, which is a crucial issue.

 Third, collaborate with others, to share best operational practices and to build a coherent AI supervision framework.
 In this field, cooperation should be cross-sectoral: we need to cooperate with authorities in other sectors, especially competition, cyber security, fundamental rights and even the green transition, as AI-related concerns are largely interconnected.
 Cooperation should also be, of course, international, because AI-related issues are by their very nature global.
-In this area, while there may be nuances in terms of how to proceed, I note above all that many jurisdictions are expressing similar concerns, which should enable international cooperation to move forward
+In this area, while there may be nuances in terms of how to proceed, I note above all that many jurisdictions are expressing similar concerns, which should enable international cooperation to move forward.

 In my view, these different forms of cooperation are an essential condition if we are to contribute to the emergence of the most relevant and resilient technologies in the financial sector, in the direction of the general interest.

-Updated on 26 August 2024
+Updated on the 26th of August 2024